Levittown, New York: Climate

-Levittown has a hot-summer humid continental climate (Dfa) and average monthly temperatures in the central CDP in the vicinity of Hempstead Turnpike (New York Route 24) and Jerusalem Avenue range from 31.6 F in January to 74.5 F in July.
+Levittown has a hot-summer humid continental climate (Dfa) and average monthly temperatures in the central CDP in the vicinity of Hempstead Turnpike (NY 24) and Jerusalem Avenue range from 31.6 F in January to 74.5 F in July.
 The hardiness zone is borderline between 7a and 7b, meaning that the average annual absolute minimum temperature is approximately 5 F.